epadam/Machine-Learning-Tutorial-Demo-Resources/ML_Tabular.md

-## Model Evaluation and Inspection
+## Model Evaluation, Inspection and Debugging

 ### Cross-Validation

 ### Model Explanation

 Models like Linear Regression and Decsion Tree has better explanbility.
 However,

 ## Tools